-Because you can change your plan up more regularly than a normal, lengthier contract, it’s less crucial to get this nailed from the start.
-But if you’re thinking of grabbing a 12-monther or just put a personal pride on getting things right first time, then we’ll help you pick out the sweet spot of data for you.
+Because most SIM-only plans come on a lock-in contract, and you can change your plan up more easily than you could on a lengthier 24- or 36-month contract, it’s less crucial to get your data requirements perfect from the start.
+But if you’re considering a contract of any kind, or just put a personal pride on getting things right the first time, we’ll help you find the data sweet spot.

-Firstly, check your phone to see how much data you’ve been using to date, and whether you have the tendency to use more than your current allowance every month.
-Then, if you’re still unsure, check out our guidance:
+Firstly, check your phone to see how much data you’ve been using to date, and whether you have the tendency to use more than your current allowance every month, or less.
+This should provide a good estimate of how much a new plan needs, but if you’re still unsure, here's some general data-use guidance:

-- 0-1GB Tiny amounts of data on SIM only deals could be a blessing or a curse.
-If you’re putting it in a rarely used phone that will scarcely be away from wi-fi then you're quids in.
-But if you end up with one because your head’s turned by the incredible price, then you could end up paying more if you continually go over your allowance.
+0-5GB: Tiny amounts of data on SIM-only plans could be a blessing or a curse.
+If you’re aiming for a SIM to put in a rarely used phone that will scarcely be away from Wi-Fi then this amount makes some sense.
+But if you end up with a plan that only has 5GB or less because your head’s turned by the incredible price, you could ultimately end up paying more if you continually go over your allowance.

-The SIM-only deals on this page are checked regularly, so make sure you visit often if you want to get the most up-to-date information on the deals that are currently available!
+The SIM-only plans on this page are checked regularly, so make sure you visit often if you want to get the most up-to-date information on the plans that are currently available.